 Did you get a positive pregnancy test but it still doesn’t feel real- AT ALL?
-Are you pregnant and completely shocked?

 This post contains affiliate links, please see the disclosure page for more information.